Your Career,

 The City of Richmond Police Department, located in the East Bay Area in Contra Costa County (California), proudly protects and serves our Richmond community 24 hours/day, 7 days/week.

+We are actively hiring for Police Officer (entry level and lateral) positions, as well as Communications Dispatcher (entry-level and per-diem) positions!
 Recruitments for police support staff positions (Records Specialists, Property Technicians, and Crime Scene Technicians - just to name a few!) are posted as the positions become available.

 No - a college degree is NOT required to apply for many of the positions here at RPD!